Aarnav-Jain/student/index.md

 show_reading_time: false
 ---

 Hi!
-My name is Aarnav Jain
+My name is Aarnav Jain.
+I am a freshman and 15 years old.
+I am so excited to learn computer science this trimester.

 ### Development Environment